kpberry/image-to-ascii/README.md

 - grad:                    synonym for direction-and-intensity
 - dot:                     dot product between chunk pixel values and character bitmap values
 - jaccard:                 weighted jaccard index between chunk pixel values and character bitmap values
+- intensity-jaccard:       combination of intensity and jaccard similarity; produces high quality output, but is expensive
 - occlusion:               how much the chunk is "occluded" by the character bitmap, or vice versa
 - clear:                   how much the font "clears" from the chunk when subtracted from it